shipshapecode/website-nuxt/content/blog/posts/2022-08-24-whats-platform-developer.md

 # Identifiying force muliplers or places where a companies are dying by a thousand cuts.

-- Not following proper async communication, questions should be asked in initial post
-- meetings should have purpose incase they can be addressed ahead of time
-- Not well defined tickets/acceptiance critera (which feeds into E2E)
+## Actual Platform and Developer Experence Issues

 - No CI or not well thought out ones
 - No E2E testing in CI or overlaping or tests that should be split
 - No CD or automated deployment
 - Precommit rules not set, flakey etc
 - Not enforcing node version
 - Flakey tests that should be skipped or revaluated.
-- Backstage - centralized documentation
 - Application and infrastructure

+## Organizational Issues

+- Not following proper async communication, questions should be asked in initial post
+- meetings should have purpose incase they can be addressed ahead of time
+- Not well defined tickets/acceptiance critera (which feeds into E2E)
+- - Backstage - centralized documentation

 # Scratch Section